janus-idp/backstage-plugins/plugins/openshift-image-registry/README.md

-# Openshift Image Registry plugin for Backstage
+# OpenShift Image Registry plugin for Backstage

-This plugin will show you all ImageStreams in an Openshift cluster
+This plugin will show you all ImageStreams in an OpenShift cluster

 ## Installation